Jonathan-UCAS/Jonathan-UCAS.github.io/_pages/about.md

 * [2024.12.10] 1 paper had been accepted by AAAI (*Oral Presentation*) (CCF-A)
 * [2024.09.20] 1 paper had been accepted by Pattern Recognition (CAS Tier 1 Top, IF7.5)

-Other papers are under review in IJCAI and IEEE TIP, and others are still in work or pending.
+Other papers are under review in IJCAI, ICCV, and IEEE TIP, and others are still in work or pending.